-I personally think everyone should have a dedicated black and white camera.
-For some that's owning something like a Leica monochrome camera
+Everyone should try shooting black & white photographs at least once.
+However, I think that everyone should have a dedicated black and white camera.
+For some, that's owning something like a Leica monochrome camera

-For others its owning a used and older 2nd camera that you can set as black and white.
+For others with a more realistic approach and budget, it's owning a used and older 2nd camera that you can set as black & white.

-And for other, is just setting the only camera they can have and afford to black and white and just commit for a day.
+And for others, is just setting the only camera that they have and can afford to black & white and just commit for an entire shooting session or day.

-Setting you camera to B&W, or shooting with a B&W sensor camera does not make it automatically suitable for every type of photography.
+Setting your camera to B&W, or shooting with a B&W sensor camera does not make it automatically suitable for every type of photography.

 Your B&W journey starts long before you use the camera.
-You need to do some self exploration and see what works, and what speaks for you, B&W does not automatically fit every photography style, it's a not a filter that you can just apply to your images and they're instantly better.
+You need to do some self-exploration and see what works, and what speaks for you, B&W does not automatically fit every photography style, it's not a filter that you can just apply to your images and they're instantly better.

-So, before you grab your camera and take photos, take a moment to think what speaks to you, what is it that you're are trying to achieve? what moves you?
-I can guarantee, that once you do figure out what speaks to you, then you will immediately understand why just applying a black and white filter later without intentionality is NOT the way to go.
+Before you take photos, take a moment to think about what speaks to you, what is it that you're are trying to achieve? what moves you?
+I can guarantee that once you do figure out what speaks to you, then you will immediately understand why dragging and dropping a B&W filter later in post-production without intentionality is NOT the way to go.

 It's interesting to see how my approach changes with B&W. When I shoot B&W, the distractions of colour are removed, and then light and shadows are all that remains.
 It doesn't feel like I'm documenting everyday life, but more like capturing a moment in time if that makes sense.

-Composition has always been extremely important to me, but with B&W, composition somehow becomes even more important.
-Light, shadows, and composition are the things that I'm thinking about when shooting.
+Composition has always been extremely important to me, but with shooting B&W, composition somehow becomes even more important.
+Light, shadows and composition are the things that I'm thinking about when shooting.

 Suggestions for shooting in B&W

 Like everything in like, the more you do something, the better you get at it.
-So there's a couple recommendations for people that feel a little uncomfortable with committing to B&W profile, or even a B&W sensor.
+So there are a couple of recommendations for people that feel a little uncomfortable with committing to a B&W profile, or even a B&W sensor.

 - Shoot both Raw and JPEG.
 But treat your jpeg as the main file.
 Make sure that you're previewing in B&W, and exposing for JPEG, even if you have the raw file later.

 - Commit to B&W for the entire day.
-Don't go out there, take a couple B&W images, feel like yo got it, and then switch back to colour.
+Don't go out there, take a couple of B&W images, feel like you got it, and then switch back to colour.